Your guests will require tickets for admission to the ceremony. You will request tickets on their behalf as part of your graduation application.

 Admission into the Dunedin Town Hall

-The main doors to the Dunedin Town Hall (which are located on Moray Place) will open 45 minutes prior to the start of the ceremony and guests must be seated at least 10 minutes before the ceremony commences.
-We respectfully request that guests do not use the Dunedin Centre entrance which is located on Harrop Street.
+The main doors to the Dunedin Town Hall (which are located on Moray Place) will open 45 minutes prior to the start of the ceremony.
+Guests must be seated at least 10 minutes before the ceremony commences.

-The ceremony begins promptly at the stated time and will usually be of about one and a half hours duration.
+The ceremony begins promptly at the stated time and will usually last for about one and a half hours.
 Both those graduating and their guests are expected to remain in the Town Hall for the entire ceremony, as leaving early can be very disruptive to others.

-We ask that cellphones are either switched off or on "silent" mode prior to the start of the ceremony.
+Please either switch off cellphones or change them to "silent" mode prior to the start of the ceremony.

 Where to find Parking on Graduation Day